How to Become a Dentist

 - Dentists can specialize in areas like advanced surgery and specific patient populations.

-While you've probably been to a dentist before, you might not know the full scope of their work.
-A dentist is a doctor specializing in treatment of the mouth, teeth, and gums.
+While you’ve probably been to a dentist before, you might not know the full scope of their work.
+A dentist is a doctor specializing in the treatment of the mouth, teeth, and gums.
 They help maintain healthy oral hygiene and treat oral conditions.
-Dentistry is a strong career choice for someone with interests in healthcare and science, and a passion for helping others.
+Dentistry may be a strong career choice for someone interested in healthcare and science and passionate about helping others.

-A dentist must complete a bachelor's degree, dental school, and for some specialties, a dental residency.
-Keep reading to learn more about how to become a dentist.
+A dentist must complete a bachelor’s degree, dental school, and, for some specialties, a dental residency.
+Learn more about how to become a dentist and salary expectations.

 What Does a Dentist Do?